carderne/upid/README.md

 ```bash
 pip install -e .
 ```

+Please open a PR if you spot a bug or improvement!

 ## Rust implementation
 The current Rust implementation is based on [dylanhart/ulid-rs](https://github.com/dylanhart/ulid-rs), but using the same lookup base32 lookup method as the Python implementation.